Eggs are a versatile ingredient that can be found in many different foods, such as cakes, mousses, pasta dishes, and many more.

 Food Labelling for an Egg Allergy

-Eggs are one of the main 14 food allergens.
+Eggs are one of the 14 main food allergens.
 Therefore, food businesses must display the ingredient in bold, highlighted, or in a contrasting colour if present in the food product

 Many of those with an egg allergy can consume cakes if the egg is thoroughly cooked due to the structure of the egg protein being changed by heat which makes it less prone to induce allergic reactions.
 However, it is best to consult with an immunologist before trying them.